joelbman/imgup/README.md

   - Extending Django's default user authentication
 - Limiting each individual user's maximium file size and total disk space usage
   - Superusers can set the limits for each individual user through Django administration
-- Responsive design
-  - The layout works regardless of device or resolution

 Requirements
 =====